 Four large wildfires burning in Colorado in hot, dry weather

-DENVER (AP) — Four large wildfires continue to burn in Colorado in hot and dry weather, including one that has grown to 136 square miles (352.24 square kilometers) north of Grand Junction.
+DENVER (AP) — Four large wildfires have been spreading in Colorado in hot and dry weather, including one that has grown to 133 square miles (344 square kilometers).

 Two newer fires were also burning in northern Colorado.
-The Williams Fork Fire has grown to 10.4 square miles (26.94 square kilometers) in a remote area near Fraser.
-It is burning trees killed by beetles about two decades ago and is believed to be human-caused.
+The Williams Fork Fire, which started Friday, was burning on 9.9 square miles (25.64 square kilometers) in a remote area of trees killed by beetles about two decades ago near the town of Fraser, firefighters said.
+It is believed to have been human caused.

-Meanwhile, the Cameron Peak Fire, 15 miles (24.14 kilometers) southwest of Red Feather Lakes, has burned about 22 square miles (57 square kilometers) in heavy timber stands in rugged terrain.
+Meanwhile, the Cameron Peak Fire, 15 miles southwest of Red Feather Lakes, started Thursday.
+It has spread to 18.9 square miles (23.05 square kilometers) and is burning in heavy timber stands in rugged terrain, firefighters said.
 Its cause is under investigation.